“Labor Omnia Vincit” McKay Law

 These incidents involve:

-Escalator falls are uniquely brutal the mechanism keeps moving.
+These falls produce specific injury patterns the mechanism keeps moving.

 Falls Onto Escalators